punk-security/smbeagle/README.md

 ### Docker usage
 Punk security provides a linux docker image of SMBeagle.

+To get findings out, you need to mount a folder in and tell SMBeagle to save its output to it (or use elasticsearch)

+A good started example is:

-Run SMBeagle: `docker run -v "./output:/tmp/output" punksecurity/smbeagle -c /tmp/output/results.csv -n 10.10.10.0/24`
+`docker run -v "$(pwd)/output:/tmp/output" punksecurity/smbeagle -c /tmp/output/results.csv -n 10.10.10.0/24`

-Note that network discovery is disabled when running in docker, so make sure you pass the ranges that you wish to scan with the `-n` command line switch.
+Note that network discovery is disabled when running in docker, so make sure you pass the ranges that you wish to scan with the `-n` command line switch, or hosts will the `-h` switch.

 ### Full Usage